Something in the Water — is it UAP?

 In February, a fisherman reported seeing something unusual while out in the Gulf of Mexico.
 He said this is the second time he has seen a UAP fly “in and out of water.”
 He wrote that it was an average, dark sky day, but he happened to catch the unusual sighting on camera.
 [Enigma case #275325]

-There are thousands of stories to delve into in the Enigma app, and more and more observer stories are submitted every day.
+There are thousands of stories to delve into in the Enigma iOS app (or sign up for the Android waitlist), and more and more observer stories are submitted every day.
 Just as the Kraken once sat in realm of lore and uncertainty, today UAP remain a mystery.
 There are many unknown things in the oceans and likely several explanations for the anomalous phenomenon people are reporting.
 As people share more stories with each other, we are excited to see what learnings we can unlock about the mysteries in our oceans.

 Footnotes: